Ex-employee accused of stealing $2 million from Clark County Auditor's office

 Apr.
 26—A former Clark County auditor employee fired in January for allegedly stealing thousands of dollars from the office was indicted a second time Monday after officials discovered he'd also stolen about $2 million in taxpayers' money.

-The Clark County Prosecutor's Office issued an updated indictment on Monday with three counts of theft in office, two being first-degree felony charges and the third being a third-degree felony charge, according to Clark County Common Pleas court records.
+The Clark County Prosecutor's Office issued an updated indictment on Monday with two counts of theft and one count of theft in office, according to Clark County Common Pleas court records.
 Prosecutor Dan Driscoll confirmed the amount that allegedly was taken is "in excess of $1.5 million."

 "Vanderhorst's actions, going back more than a decade, are shocking and disappointing," Clark County Auditor John Federer said.
 "The first dollar stolen is an outrage, and every dollar after that only grows our shared horror at the scope of Vanderhorst's criminal activity."